hknutzen/Netspoc/technical.markdown

 used to define router attributes and nat information for all included managed routers and networks.

+    area:a1 = {
+      border = interface:r1.n1;
+      inclusive_border = interface:r3,n2;
+    }

 {% include image.html src="./area.png" description="Areas contain security zones and managed routers." %}

-### Creating security zones
+### Creating security zones (`set_zone`)
-Functions: `set_zone`, `set_zone1`

-Every network is contained by at most one zone, which is referenced in the network object.
-The properties of a zone are described by attributes, that are derived from the topology declarations.
+As every network is contained by at most one zone, zone creation starts at networks without a zone, adding adjacent unmanaged routers and networks to the zone object recursively.

-Possible zone attributes are

-* no_in_acl: ACL is not generated at the zone interfaces but ACL information is contained in the ACL of the other interfaces of the corresponding router instead.
+    for every network in networks
+      if network has no zone
+        create new zone object in global @zones array: via depth-first-search (stop at managed/semi-managed routers)
+            identify zone elements and borders
+            set references in zone elements/borders and zone end if
+    end for

+During the procession of networks, the following property-attributes of the zone are derived from its networks.

 * loopback: zone consists of loopback network only
 * is_tunnel: zone consists of tunnel networks only
 * private: stores the zones private-status, if not 'public'
-* has_id_hosts: ...

-    for every network in networks
-      if network has no zone
-        create new zone object in global @zones array: via depth-first-search starting at zone (stop at managed/semi-managed routers) identify zone elements
-            reference zone element in zone object, and vice versa set zone attributes
-      end if
-    end for

 ### Identifying zone clusters
 Functions: `set_zone`, `set_zone_cluster`